hsergi/Roman_Coronagraph_ETC/output/csv/README.md

 - `DoM_(Performance Scenario)_(Instrumental Mode)`:
     the number of days after the first epoch,  set in `json/cgi_etc_setup.hjson`,
     with the shortest integration time to achive the SNR goal.
+The date is always within an accessible period, i.e, when the observatory can point to the target.
     `Instrumental Mode` is defined in `FR_(instrumental mode) (kpp=value)`.
     The `Performance Scenario` can be
     either `OPTI` for optimistic, or `CONS` for conservative.